jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_05.md

    requests
    | where timestamp > ago(30m)
    | project name, url, resultCode, duration, success

    ```
    > **Note**: This should return the requests made on finapi.
 Navigate to your finweb **Application Insights** if you are looking for the requests made to finweb.

 ## Task 2: Deploy two new endpoints using azure devops pipeline

-1. In your Visual Studio, go to gitbash, and search your finapi repository ( make sure to pull if you made some changes on remote repository )
+1. In Visual Studio, go to GitBash, and move to your finapi local git repository (finapi_yourname)
-1. Add the code below any @app.route section
+1. Add the code below to any @app.route section in `application.py`

    ```
    @app.route('/high-cpu')